-1(a)(i) Virtually all students who attempted this question earned full marks.

-1(a)(ii) Most students defined the term accurately.
+- 1(a)(i) Virtually all students who attempted this question earned full marks. - 1(a)(ii) Most students defined the term accurately.
 Some students neglected to include the term "real" when referring to growth in the value of GDP.
-Some students erroneously thought that economic growth is an increase in per capita GDP.

-1(b) As is usually the case, tariff analysis is a popular area for IB students and the majority of students drew a mostly accurate tariff diagram.
+Some students erroneously thought that economic growth is an increase in per capita GDP. - 1(b) As is usually the case, tariff analysis is a popular area for IB students and the majority of students drew a mostly accurate tariff diagram.
 Errors included not correctly labelling all the curves.
 Many students provided the textbook diagram with (unnecessarily) all areas labelled with letters and then at some length explained every area on the diagram (e.g. welfare loss, change in imports, change in producer revenue, change in consumer expenditure, government revenue).
 This was unnecessary, as the only response required was a reference to the tariff revenue.
-However, what was striking was that amidst this analysis, a great many students did not even refer to the government revenue.

-- 1(c) This was a straightforward question and most students accurately showed an increase in Aggregate Demand for Kenya as a result of rising demand for its exports.
+However, what was striking was that amidst this analysis, a great many students did not even refer to the government revenue. - 1(c) This was a straightforward question and most students accurately showed an increase in AD for Kenya as a result of rising demand for its exports.
 It was pleasing to see students using accurate terminology such as "net exports are a component of aggregate demand".
-One not infrequent error was to show an increase in Kenyan Short Run Aggregate Supply as a result of increased demand for exports. - 1(d) "Evaluate" requires candidates to make an appraisal by weighing up the strengths and limitations.
+One not infrequent error was to show an increase in Kenyan SRAS as a result of increased demand for exports. - 1(d) "Evaluate" requires candidates to make an appraisal by weighing up the strengths and limitations.
 Opinions and conclusions should be presented clearly and supported with appropriate evidence and sound argument.

 Weaker responses consisted of a very generic tariff analysis with no links to growth.
 This may have been due to careless reading of the question.
 Answers scoring in the middle of the range used standard tariff analysis with a one-sided assessment of the effects on economic growth.
-There were some very good answers where students really put the tariff analysis into the Kenyan context and then critically evaluated the way in which protectionism could impact economic growth.
+There were some very good answers where students were really put the tariff analysis into the Kenyan context and then critically evaluate the way in which protectionism could impact economic growth.

-Very few candidates attempted this question and those who did clearly struggled with the Terms of trade topic.
+Very, very few candidates attempted this question and those who did clearly struggled with the terms of trade topic.

-- 2(a)(i) Most students were able to note that a Current Account Deficit involved more spending on imports than revenue from exports, but struggled to include any of the other areas (investment income or transfers). - 2(a)(ii) Some students remembered that Gross National Income includes income from abroad, but neglected to include income sent abroad. - 2(b) Although it wasn't required in the question, some students used a demand curve to show how a fall in price when demand is inelastic results in a fall in revenue.
-As always, there was sloppy language when writing about elasticity; students often refer to 'big' and 'small' changes, rather than proportionately larger or smaller changes. - 2(c) This was very weakly done by most students who simply did not understand the term and could not interpret the data. - 2(d) "Discuss" requires candidates to offer a considered and balanced review that includes a range of arguments, factors or hypotheses.
+- 2(a)(i) Most students were able to note that a CAD involved more spending on imports than revenue from exports, but struggled to include any of the other areas (investment income or transfers). - 2(a)(ii) Some students remembered that GNI includes income from abroad, but neglected to include income sent abroad. - 2(b) Although it wasn't required in the question, some students used a demand curve to show how a fall in price when demand is inelastic results in a fall in revenue.
+As always, there was sloppy language when writing about elasticity; students often refer to 'big' and 'small' changes, rather than proportionately larger or smaller changes.

+- 2(c) This was very weakly done by most students who simply did not understand the term and could not interpret the data. - 2(d) "Discuss" requires candidates to offer a considered and balanced review that includes a range of arguments, factors or hypotheses.
 Opinions or conclusions should be presented clearly and supported by appropriate evidence.

 Since the topic was so badly understood, there were few examples of good answers here.
 It is hard to know whether this is a poorly understood topic worldwide since the first question was so attractive to the majority of students.
+However, teachers need to be aware that this topic is tested on both Paper 2 and Paper 3, so it needs to be understood.